iwonderanddev/jobladder/README.md

   * Listen and guide debates to help reach a consensus
   * Goes out of their way to reduce complexity
   * Has deep technical & business/product expertise
-  * Contribute to the product design
+  * Contribute to the product design with the product team
+  * Dispatch & manage support team issue
   * Involve in the hiring process

 ## Other roles